Getting Started with Reseller/VPS

 Introduction

 Moving into the Reseller and VPS Hosting world can, at times, be a confusing experience.
-We have thus compiled this resource, replete with helpful information, in an effort to assist our new Reseller and VPS Clients in obtaining the most our of their new hosting packages.
+We have thus compiled this resource, replete with helpful information, in an effort to assist our new Reseller and VPS Clients in obtaining the most our of their new hosting packages.This resource is intended to be a supplement to the Welcome Mail that is sent to each client when their Reseller or VPS package is set up by us.
+Because of this, we highly recommend that you find (and consider printing) your welcome mail before proceeding.

 Support Options

 As mentioned in your Welcome Mail, the main "entry point" to Net Logistics’ Support Services is the page located at http://www.netlogistics.com.au/support/.
 This page provides links to our Secure Helpdesk, Knowledge Base, Forums, E-Mail Troubleshooter, and Several Tutorials on commonly-performed tasks.
-Combined, these resource can help you solve many commonly-experienced issues, or lead you to help with more vexatious hosting concerns.
+Combined, these resource can help you solve many commonly-experienced issues, or lead you to help with more vexatious hosting concerns.Accessing Your Reseller/VPS Account

 Those familiar with shared hosting platforms will likely be both a bit (pleasantly) surprised and a bit confused when taking an initial look at how tasks are performed in a Reseller or VPS account.
 What me mean by this is a few things.
 First, shared hosting control panels such as cPanel and Plesk do have many similar features in their reseller and VPS variants; their user interfaces tend to operate in ways that are very predictable to those experienced with shared hosting control panels.
 That said, they also provide a variety of additional options that are designed for account and system administration.
 If you are new to reseller/VPS control panels, often the best way of getting acquainted with your new account is simply to log in and take a look around.
-The following URLs (of course customised for your domain and/or assigned IP address) will enable you to access your administrative control panel:
+The following URLs (of course customised for your domain and/or assigned IP address) will enable you to access your administrative control panel:cPanel/WHM Users: http://your_host_or_ip_address/whm/

 Plesk (and/or Virtuozzo) Users: http://your_host_or_ip_address:8443